ruusey/JRelay/README.md

 **JRelay** is a man in the middle proxy for the popular flash browser game Realm of Mad God. **JRelay's** intended use is for users to create plugins that intercept and modify the games data which is transmitted in objects called Packets.
 JRelay is written in Java meaning it is platform independent so long as you have a compatible JRE installed on your Operating System. **JRelay requires Java 1.8+ to run.**

 ### Project Structure
-**JRelay** is built using basic `Java Socket IO` to bridge the gap between your game client and Deca's servers. **JRelay** incorporates aspects of existing RotMG proxies bundled with the platform independence of Java. **JRelay** makes use of a modular plugin system to allow third parties to write their own programs to capture and manipulate the game's data.
+Functionality of **JRelay** is built using `Java Socket IO` to communicate with your RotMG client and Deca's game servers. **JRelay** incorporates aspects of pre-existing RotMG proxies with the added benefit of platofm independence.

+**JRelay** incorporates a modular plugin implementation system allowing third parties to write their own plugins to manipulate the game's data.

-**JRelay** consist of two components: the **JRelay** proxy itself as well as the **JRelayGUI** which allows you to interface and operate the proxy.
+**JRelay** distribution consist of two components: the **JRelay** proxy itself as well as **JRelayLib** which is the library meant to be referenced for 3rd party plugin development.

 **JRelay** is built using `Maven` for `Spring Tool Suite` and makes use of the following dependencies:
 - `Dom4J 1.6.1`